5 euro cent coin: Potential designs

 Austria, Germany and Greece will also at some point need to update their designs to comply with guidelines stating they must include the issuing state's name or initials, and not repeat the denomination of the coin (Austria only).
-On the other hand, Slovenia, Greece, and Luxembourg have to comply with the star rule.
+On the other hand, Slovenia and Greece have to comply with the star rule.

 In addition, there are several EU states that have not yet adopted the euro.
 Some of them have already agreed upon their coin designs; however, it is not known if or when they will adopt the currency, and hence these are not yet minted.
 See enlargement of the Eurozone for expected entry dates of these countries.

 Nicknames

 In the Netherlands, the coin carries the nickname stuiver, carried over from the previous currency.
 The three copper plated coins are also nicknamed koper, ros or rostjes in Flemish.

 In Italy, the 5 cent coin along with the 1 cent and the 2 cent ones are informally referred as ramini (from rame, copper) or bronzini (from bronzo, bronze).